-1.1.4 DEVS tools
+2.1.4.
+DEVS tools

 The DEVS formalism presents an explicit separation between model specification and its implementation (or simulation development).
-In other words, implementing DEVS models is easily achievable by using an implementation framework supporting the DEVS formalism, such as CD++ (Wainer, 2002), a framework which uses C++, JDEVS (Filippi et al., 2004) and DEVSJAVA (ACIMS, 2012) which both (JDEVS and DEVSJAVA) use JAVA, PythonDEVS (Bolduc et al., 2002) which is written in Python and VLE (virtual laboratory environment) which is a multi-modelling and simulation platform developed in C++ (Quesnel et al., 2009).
+In other words, implementing DEVS models is easily achievable by using an implementation framework supporting the DEVS formalism, such as CD++ (Wainer, 2002), a framework which uses C++, JDEVS (Filippi and Bisgambiglia, 2004) and DEVSJAVA (ACIMS, 2012) both of which (JDEVS and DEVSJAVA) use JAVA, PythonDEVS (Bolduc and Vangheluwe, 2002) which is written in Python and VLE (virtual laboratory environment) which is a multi-modelling and simulation platform developed in C++ (Quesnel et al., 2009).